jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0-27 How to add information to an LLM.md

-# How we train models
+# How we tune models

 ![Ways to train LLM's](graphics/waystotrainanllm.png)